tstack/lnav/docs/source/formats.rst

 :duration-field: The name of the field that contains the duration of an operation.

-:hide-extra: A boolean for JSON logs that indicates whether fields not present in the line-format should be displayed on their own lines.
+:hide-extra: A boolean for JSON logs that, when :code:`true`, hides fields not defined in the :code:`value` object.

 :level: A mapping of error levels to regular expressions.
 During scanning the contents of the capture group specified by *level-field* will be